aidanmack/android_coroutine-_livedate_architecture/README.md

 # Android - Coroutine Livedate architecture
-## An Android architecture using Retrofit, Coroutines, dependency inversion, LiveData,  ViewModel, LCE, Activity, Last Adapter.
+## An Android architecture using Retrofit, coroutines, dependency inversion, LiveData,  ViewModel, LCE, Activity, Last Adapter.

 To demonstrate this architecture it uses the publicly available SpaceX API to list SpaceX rockets and landing pads.